SpaceXpanse/Whitepaper/README.md

 **Democrit** - Atomic trading
 Open source
 *Non-profit - Foundation operated*
 - A protocol and system for executing atomic trades on the **SpaceXpanse Multiverse** platform.
-This allows players to trade their game assets for cryptocurrency (**ROD**) in a fully trustless manner.
+This allows players to trade their game assets for the main cryptocurrency /**ROD**/ and/or tokens in a fully trustless manner.

 **Different develoment tools /TBA/**
 Open source